Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The ICD is usually put on the left side of your chest.
 Putting the ICD in your body (implantation) does not need open heart surgery.
 This means your chest will not be opened.
 During the procedure:

 The doctor makes a cut (incision) in the skin below your collarbone.
 This creates a “pocket” to hold the ICD.

 The doctor threads a wire (lead) through the incision into a vein in the upper chest.
 With the help of X-ray monitors, the doctor guides the lead into one of the heart’s chambers.
 Depending on how many leads your ICD has, this process may be repeated to guide leads into other chambers.

 The doctor attaches the leads to the heart muscle so they will stay in place.
 The leads will be tested to make sure they are placed correctly.

 The battery (generator) is attached to the leads.
 Then the doctor places the generator in its pocket under the skin.

 The doctor may start (induce) a fast heart rhythm to test the ICD.

 When everything else is done, the incision is closed with sutures that dissolve, medical glue, or staples.

 In some cases, the ICD can be put elsewhere in the body.
-This could be in the abdomen, on the right side of the chest, or on the left side under the muscle.
+This could be on the right side of the chest, or on the left side under the muscle.
 If one of these is an option for you, your doctor will explain more.

 Follow your discharge instructions to care for your incision.
 Watch for signs of infection (see box).

 Follow any special instructions to care for the side of your body where your ICD was implanted.
 Your doctor may tell you not to raise that arm above the shoulder for a certain amount of time.

-You’ll likely have bruising at the incision site for about a month.
+You’ll likely have bruising at the incision site.
 This is normal and will go away as the incision heals.

 You can probably return to your normal routine soon after implantation.
 Ask your doctor when you can return to work.